Gr\"obner strata in the Hilbert scheme of points: Introduction

+is not monic, and accordingly, does not have a reduced Gr\"obner basis.
+The reason for that is the exponent $(0,3)\in\mathbb{N}^2$, which appears as the multidegree of a monic element of $I_1$, but not as the multidegree of any monic element of $I_2$. \end{ex}

+Before outlining our article, let us briefly summarize its main ideas: \begin{itemize} \item A good notion of Gr\"obner basis over an arbitrary ring is that of the reduced Gr\"obner basis of a monic ideal. \item The reducedness property guarantees functoriality of Gr\"obner bases. \item Functoriality guarantees the existence of a moduli space. \item Some familiar techniques for Gr\"obner bases over fields can be carried over to the setup over rings. \item $S$-pair criteria as such are not needed. \end{itemize}

-If $B$ is a $k$-algebra and $\delta$ is a finite standard set, we attach to $B$ the set of all monic ideals $I\subset B[x]=B[x_{1},\ldots,x_{n}]$ with standard set $\delta$.
-As the reduced Gr\"obner basis of a monic ideal is unique, we may equivalently attach to $B$ the set of all reduced Gr\"obner bases in $B[x]$ with standard set $\delta$.
+If $B$ is a $k$-algebra and $\Delta$ is a finite standard set, we attach to $B$ the set of all monic ideals $I\subset B[x]$ with standard set $\Delta$.
+As the reduced Gr\"obner basis of a monic ideal is unique, we may equivalently attach to $B$ the set of all reduced Gr\"obner bases in $B[x]$ with standard set $\Delta$.
 It turns out that this map is functorial in $B$.
-We denote the functor by $\HHi^{\prime\,\delta}_{S/k}$.
-The notation is motivated by the fact that $\HHi^{\prime\,\delta}_{S/k}$ is a subfunctor of the {\it Hilbert functor of points} $\HHi^{r}_{S/k}$.
+We denote the functor by $\HHi^{\prec\Delta}_{S/k}$.
+Note the dependence of this functor on both $\Delta$ and the term order $\prec$.
+The notation is motivated by the fact that $\HHi^{\prec\Delta}_{S/k}$ is a subfunctor of the {\it Hilbert functor of points} $\HHi^{d}_{S/k}$.
 The Hilbert functor of points has been widely studied (see \cite{iarrobino}, \cite{huibregtse}, \cite{norge}, \cite{bertin} and references therein).
-In particular, it is well-known that this functor is represented by a scheme $\Hi^{r}_{S/k}$.
-The notions of Hilbert functor and Hilbert scheme were introduced by Grothendieck in \cite{grothendieck}; see \cite{nitsure} for an accessible account of the subject.
-In our paper we will show that $\HHi^{\prime\,\delta}_{S/k}$ is a locally closed subfunctor of $\HHi^{r}_{S/k}$, hence representable by a locally closed subscheme of the Hilbert scheme.
-We will study an intermediate functor $\HHi^{\delta}_{S/k}$, which is also representable, such that in the chain of representing objects
+In particular, it is well-known that this functor is represented by a scheme $\Hi^{d}_{S/k}$.
+The notions of Hilbert functor and Hilbert scheme were introduced by Grothendieck in \cite{grothendieck}; see \cite{nitsure} for an introductory account of the subject.
+In our paper we will show that $\HHi^{\prec\Delta}_{S/k}$ is a locally closed subfunctor of $\HHi^{d}_{S/k}$, hence representable by a locally closed subscheme of the Hilbert scheme.
+We will study an intermediate functor $\HHi^{\Delta}_{S/k}$, which is also representable, such that in the chain of representing objects

 the first inclusion is a closed immersion and the second inclusion is an open immersion.